ShanonJackson/nextjs-azure/README.md

 You are responsible for routing depending on which respective Azure services you use.
 The following routers are coming in the following priority order:
-1. static-web-apps-router
+1. Azure Front Door
-2.  apim-router
+2. APIM Router
+3. SWA Router

 ### Deployment
 You are responsible for deployment, the recommendation would be to use IAC which is a technique to make infrastructure part of your git workflow.
 The following IAC setups are coming in the following priority order:

-1. pulumi
+1. Pulumi
-2. terraform
+2. Terraform - This is a long time away as we need to create a dynamic number of a certain resource for front door which isn't well-supported on .tf

 ### Goals